anupamkliv/FedERA/docs/source/index.rst

 Citation
 ........

-Please cite **FedLab** in your publications if it helps your research:
+Please cite **FedERA** in your publications if it helps your research:

 .. code:: latex